1. Introduction

 Chains can easily be shared through two methods; a URL or the Chain string itself.
 When you have built or loaded the Chain you want to share, copy the full URL from your browser and share this with another party - when viewing the URL, as the Chain string is included, it will load the same page.

 Alternatively, copy the Chain string from the right-hand side of the page and send this to another party.
-They can then paste it into Chain Explorer to load the matrix.
+They can then paste it into Chain Explorer to load the custom matrix.

 6. Contributing Chains